-44 EU-Taxonomy: Operating in a fishery which complies with established catch limits set at Maximum Sustainable Yield (MSY) with at least 50% of spawning biomass unfished, based on stock status and fishing mortality below MSY taking into account an ecosystem-based approach.
-45 EU-Taxonomy: Fishing in a fishery with an established and maintained 10% no take zone, prioritising sensitive habitats and ecosystem connectivity;
+EU-Taxonomy: Operating in a fishery which complies with established catch limits set at Maximum Sustainable Yield (MSY) with at least 50% of spawning biomass unfished, based on stock status and fishing mortality below MSY taking into account an ecosystem-based approach.

+EU-Taxonomy: Fishing in a fishery with an established and maintained 10% no take zone, prioritising sensitive habitats and ecosystem connectivity; this should be evidenced in a fisheries management plan; restricting fishing areas in case of essential fish habitats and sensitive habitats).

-gear that has published research showing high selectivity and low impact on the ecosystem are used & Release bycatch when species have known survival possibility).
+EU-Taxonomy: not operating in a fishery where targeted species are threatened or endangered & avoid by-catch (Only truly selective methods/ gear that has published research showing high selectivity and low impact on the ecosystem are used & Release bycatch when species have known survival possibility).